mzenzie/320MusicLessonPlanner/README.md

 ### Database Access

-The entirety of the database can be found in ./database/mlp.sql.
+The entirety of the database can be found in [./database/mlp.sql](database/mlp.sql).
-To run any SQL command you desire on the database, navigate to ./database and run the script:
+To run any SQL command you desire on the database, navigate to ./database on your machine and run the script:
 ```sh
 $ python dbtest.py
 ```